Unfinished Man

 Treehouse Dinner 3

-Biking the Italian countryside really put me at peace for the first time in my frantic vacation.
+Biking in the Italian countryside put me at peace for the first time in my frantic vacation.
 It exceeded my pre-conceived notions greatly, and I was able to stop and enjoy the natural landscape for being just that: Natural.
-When we have all these images in our heads of places we’ve never been, it’s always a shock to realize its a real-life experience, no matter how many times I’ve done it.
+When we have all these images of places we’ve never been, it’s always a shock to realize it’s a real-life experience, no matter how many times I’ve done it.

 This is why we travel: To replace of fabricated notions with genuine memories, and this was a great one.
 I loved my time in Italy and am already looking forward to going back.
 Next stop Sirmione on the south shores of Lake Garda, which has to be seen to be believed!